IDMNYU/DM2173-Motion-Graphics-Studio-SP17/projects_self_portrait.md

 #### Spring 2017 • De Angela L. Duff • Tuesdays &amp; Thursdays • De Angela L. Duff • 2:30PM-4:20PM • 2MTC MAGNET 811

-### PROJECT: Self-Portrait
+### PROJECT: SELF-PORTRAIT

+---

-Please note that this project is optional.
+*Please note that this project is optional.
 Choose this project or the [Song Intonation](projects_songintonation.md) project.
-Do not do both.
+Do not do both.*

 **Self-Portrait** 5 seconds
 Make a five second motion graphics piece about yourself.
 What you like, what you do, what you know, what you LOVE.
 Anything really.
 Just make it personal.

 **Self-Portrait Redux** 5 seconds